 2) Agali Awamu runs the plant and the farmers pay a small fee for the gas

-One biogas plant has already been build and is in operation; two more are currently being built.
-The two business models are being calculated.
-Interviews with local farmers are conducted in order to assess the acceptance of bio gas replacing firewood.
-Cylinders instead of the backpacks are tested.
+One biogas plant has already been built and is in operation, two more are currently in construction.
+Agali Awamu is conducting interviews with local farmers to assess the acceptance of biogas replacing the firewood that 90 – 95 % of the rural population uses for cooking.

-Kakira Sugar Ltd., Renewable Energy Options Ltd., Awamu Bio Mass Energy Ltd.
+Team: Kakira Sugar Ltd., Renewable Energy Options Ltd., Awamu Bio Mass Energy Ltd.